Abhaycl/CarND-MPC-2P5/README.md

 State: [x, y, ψ, v]

 There are two actuators.
 Stearing angle (δ) is the first one, it should be in range [-25, 25] deg.
 For simplicity the throttle and brake represented as a singular actuator (a), with negative values signifying braking and positive values signifying acceleration.
 It should be in range [-1, 1].
-Actuators: [δ, a]
+Actuators: [δ, a].

 The kinematic model can predict the state on the next time step by taking into account the current state and actuators as follows: